beaplab/transcriptome_metaT_quantification/README.md

 -   A folder in which we will generate the quantification outputs.

--   A sample sheet with the paths to the FASTQs in Nisaba.
+-   A sample sheet with the paths to the FASTQs in Nisaba (see below how to create it).

 -   The transcriptomes.